Setting aside a financial agreement

 Our AI assistant acts as an information tool to help you explore the range of options that may be available and to clarify general legal concepts.
 However, only a licensed lawyer can review your specific agreement, assess your circumstances, and provide legal advice on whether you have grounds to set aside the arrangement and what strategy might work best for you.

 If you'd like to move forward with professional advice, we can connect you with a family lawyer who can assess your situation, explain your options, and guide you through the formal process.
-Taking steps to understand your position early may help you make informed decisions about whether to pursue this path.
+People sometimes note that becoming familiar with one's position is something that can form part of the general process, with timing connected to particular stages of proceedings.

 Not sure what questions to ask?